 Archdiocese of Milwaukee Genealogical Records Policy

-4. Records are only open to genealogists prior to 1920.
-Records post-1920 are only open to the individual(s) whose name appears on the record.
+- Records are only open to genealogists prior to 1920.
+Records after 1920 are only open to the individual(s) who received the sacrament.

-Mailed requests should be sent to the archivist at:
+- Written requests should be mailed to the archivist at:

 Archdiocese of Milwaukee Archives